Top Ten Gift Ideas for Seniors with Dementia & Alzheimer’s 2020

 - A weighted blanket is a tool used for those with anxiety.
 Having it around for the days of extreme confusion can reduce stress and keep them calm.
 On days that they may be feeling lonely, this blanket can be extremely comforting for them.

 - Stuffed animals that resemble an old pet they may have had in the past could be a nice reminder that would make them smile.
 A stuffed animal can also be used as a therapeutic animal much like therapy dogs that come in.
 Only these ones can go around with them all the time.

 - Give them the gift of music.
-Make them a playlist of their old time favourites or simply old time classics.
+Make them a playlist of their old time favorites or simply old time classics.
 Get them a pair of comfortable big headphones so they don’t have to worry about ear buds.
 An iPod, or a music playing device can allow them to play it when they want.
 Look into caregiver support groups and see if they know any calming music for dementia care.
 If you have some time, make different playlists to work with any mood.
 Are they in a long term care facility?
 If the answer is yes, explain to the staff which playlist is for what mood.
 This way if they are having anxious day, they can have a calming playlist.
 If your loved one loves dancing, have a dancing playlist for them to groove along to.
-You can mix in some of their old time favourites with some newer music that may be your favourite.
+You can mix in some of their old time favorites with some newer music that may be your favorite.
 This can create a better bond, and you can both enjoy the music together.